 SHIFTING YOUR SERVICE MANAGEMENT STRATEGY

-No matter how strong your service strategy is, it most likely won’t hold up to the challenges your service teams are facing with the novel coronavirus (COVID-19) crisis.
+No matter how strong your service strategy is, it was most likely put to the test during 2020 as your service teams were challenged with providing customer support during the novel coronavirus (COVID-19) crisis.

-This pandemic has severely impacted businesses and customers alike.
-If you’re ahead of the curve and have already developed a contingency plan, great!
-Keep in mind that this crisis poses different challenges every day, so you’ll need to continuously assess and adapt your strategic plan.
+Any crisis, including this pandemic, can severely impact businesses and customers alike.
+Whether you fell into the group who planned ahead or scrambled to develop a contingency plan, it's important to keep in mind that a crisis may pose different challenges every day, so you’ll need to continuously assess and adapt your strategic plan.

-If your organization has only started to review its service structure or has only recently been affected by the dire situation at hand, read on to discover the four most important things to assess and adjust in your service management strategy.
-First, consider the big picture by asking yourself: How is my service strategy going to be impacted?
+Read on to discover the four most important things to assess and adjust in your service management strategy during a crisis.
+A good place to start is to consider the big picture - ask yourself: How is my service strategy going to be impacted?
 What components of my strategy must change, and how do I prioritize these changes?